Nobody's Loyal in Aisle Five Anymore

 Two signals for the middle of the pack branded tier:

-• Around half of the world's largest food companies saw volumes decline in the final quarter of 2025, with almost two thirds reporting a drop in earnings compared to pre-Covid levels.
+Around half of the world's largest food companies saw volumes decline in the final quarter of 2025, with almost two thirds reporting a drop in earnings compared to pre-Covid levels.

-• EPS shrank across the mainstream tier in 2025, down 25% for Conagra, 20% for General Mills, 18% for J.M.
+EPS shrank across the mainstream tier in 2025, down 25% for Conagra, 20% for General Mills, 18% for J.M.
 Smucker, 17% for Kraft Heinz, and 10% for Campbell's.
 McCormick was the only major food company to post EPS growth.

 The mainstream middle isn't losing because the products got worse.
-It's losing because people have been forced to make a more rational calculation in the grocery aisle.
-Is this actually worth more than the store brand.
+It's losing in part because people have been forced to make a more rational calculation in the grocery aisle.
+“Is this actually worth more than the store brand.”

 The top: premium without contradiction

-Three different price points.
-Which are you picking?
+Three price points, which are you buying?

 Look at who Circana ranked as its growth leaders in 2025.
 Chomps ranked second among $500M-$1B brands.
 Olipop ranked eighth.
 Pete and Gerry's ranked tenth.
 Chobani ranked first in the $2.5-$8B tier.